xz, unxz, xzcat, lzma, unlzma, lzcat - Compress or decompress .xz and .lzma files

 xz is a general-purpose data compression tool with command line syntax similar to gzip and bzip2.
 The native file format is the .xz format, but also the legacy .lzma format and raw compressed streams with no container format headers are supported.

-Compared with gzip or bzip2, xz will create smaller archives but has a slower decompression time and higher memory use.
+Compared with gzip or bzip2, xz will create smaller archives but in benchmarks has a slower decompression time and higher memory use.
 Also xz is less widely available.
 With typical files, XZ Utils create 30 % smaller output than gzip and 15 % smaller output than bzip2.

 xz compresses or decompresses each file according to the selected operation mode.
 If no files are given or file is -, xz reads from standard input and writes the processed data to standard output. xz will refuse (display an error and skip the file) to write compressed data to standard output if it is a terminal.
 Similarly, xz will refuse to read compressed data from standard input if it is a terminal.